compgeolab/mauna-loa-landsat-2022/README.md

-# mauna-loa-landsat-2022
-Visualize Landsat 9 images of the Mauna Loa eruption of December 2022
+# Plot Landsat 9 scenes of the Mauna Loa eruption

+Download some selected Landsat 9 scenes that show the eruption and make plots to show what's going on.
+Uses [xlandsat](https://www.compgeolab.org/xlandsat) to load the scenes and make composites.